 "If we carve up belief-forming processes so narrowly, then any true belief will count as knowledge.
 How do we hit the target of describing the mechanism and its context at just the right level of detail?"
-486
+487

 Hence, a pure externalist account will be problematic and so Plantinga does not deny that internalist conceptions such as justification will play no role, but he strengthens, or better subsumes, the internalist conception of justification to warrant (which has additional externalist and reliabilist underpinnings).
 "Warrant" becomes what must be added to truth and belief to ascend to a claim of knowledge.
-He conducts the details of this argument at great length in his Warrant trilogy 487 and presented a helpful, abbreviated form in a simplified, retrospective summary volume.
+He conducts the details of this argument at great length in his Warrant trilogy 488 and presented a helpful, abbreviated form in a simplified, retrospective summary volume.
 We will trace the salient features of this model below.

 Firstly, Plantinga makes the important distinction between warrant and justification, with warrant being the stronger term.
-Justification, for Plantinga, is the locus for what Gettier problems revolve around and concretely for Plantinga, someone is justified when they have "not flouted one's epistemic duties" by properly considering the available evidence in the formation of their beliefs and the subsequent progress of their "downstream experience" which permits them continued justification.489 However, as the Gettier scenarios demonstrate, the possibility remains of a dissonant component that misdirects commitment to a generally false but contingently true, justified belief.
+Justification, for Plantinga, is the locus for what Gettier problems revolve around and concretely for Plantinga, someone is justified when they have "not flouted one's epistemic duties" by properly considering the available evidence in the formation of their beliefs and the subsequent progress of their "downstream experience" which permits them continued justification.490 However, as the Gettier scenarios demonstrate, the possibility remains of a dissonant component that misdirects commitment to a generally false but contingently true, justified belief.
 Warrant for Plantinga is the defeating of this dissonant component from the cognitive environment with a stronger definition:

-"[T]he claim is that such belief...originate[s] in cognitive faculties that are functioning properly in a suitable environment according to a design plan successfully aimed at producing true beliefs."
-490
+"[T]he claim is that such belief...originate[s] in cognitive faculties that are functioning properly in a suitable environment according to a design plan successfully aimed at producing true beliefs."491

 This, as we have noted, owes much to Reidian reliabilism, but Plantinga strengthens Reid by reducing the reliance on the fluid concept of common sense and adding the concepts of a design plan ideally suited for the epistemic environment successfully aimed at truth.
 What he means by this is that correctly functioning cognitive faculties could be following a design plan, but that design plan could be aimed at say, survival, rather than the truth.
-In this case, the claim to knowledge would fail, which would seem to be intuitively
+In this case, the claim to knowledge would fail, which would seem to be intuitively reasonable-we know that when survival becomes a priority, an organism might quickly behave instinctively or selfishly rather than in a dispassionately rational manner.

-487 Plantinga (1993a, 1993b, 2000.)
+488 Plantinga (1993a, 1993b, 2000.)

-488 Plantinga, Knowledge and Christian Belief.
+489 Plantinga, Knowledge and Christian Belief.

-489 Plantinga, Warrant: The Current Debate, 10 ff.
+490 Plantinga, Warrant: The Current Debate, 10 ff.